Ultimate Boston Real Estate Investing Guide for 2026

 Unemployment Rate

-When you run across a region showing a low unemployment rate, it’s a good indication of lucrative investment prospects.
-An unemployment rate that is less than the country’s median is what you are looking for.
-When it’s also less than the state average, it’s much more attractive.
-If you don’t have a vibrant employment environment, a market can’t supply you with enough home purchasers.
+You want to see a low unemployment rate in your investment market.
+An unemployment rate that is lower than the national average is what you are looking for.
+A very good investment area will have an unemployment rate lower than the state's average.
+If you don't have a robust employment base, a community can't provide you with enough home purchasers.

 Income Rates